 It is estimated that methamphetamine use in 2013-14 accounted for workplace accidents and absenteeism, costing $289 million nationally and a social cost of more than $5 billion annually.

-Don’t offer Candidate’s who currently using drugs – of any sort – an employment contract.
-They are a ticking time bomb and you have a duty of care to your currently employees and your organisation -not- to hire them.
-An overt background check notice in your job advertisement will help to ward off those who know they will fail the screening process.
+Don’t offer candidate’s who currently using drugs – of any sort – an employment contract.
+They are a ticking time bomb and you have a duty of care to your currentl employees and your organisation -not- to hire them.
+An overt background check notice in your job advertisement will help to ward off and deter those who know they will fail the screening process.

 What lies beneath a Candidates profile needs to be a “cleard life” and you can’t be assured of that during a job interview process.
 In fact, in many cases, you are forbidden by law to even ask the types of question that we do*.